Let’s Speak Better

 Speaking is an art.

 Honestly, it is.
 I’m sure you’ve heard someone speak, and it puts you in such a good state.
 You want more of it.
 I like the way Morgan Freeman speaks.
-He narrated a documentary, and his voice seemed like it could calm anyone down.
+His voice is calming.
 I don’t know anything about his personal life, but his voice on screen can soothe a screaming baby.
 Morgan Freeman could look at the baby and say, “Now, why is a little tyke like you crying?
 (Did you read that in his voice?
 I did!)
 There’s a good chance that the baby stops crying.

-It’s all in the inflection. (modulation of intonation or pitch in the voice.
-“She spoke slowly and without inflection”)
+It’s all in the inflection. (modulation of intonation or pitch in the voice. )

 When we speak, we most likely ignore our cadence, rhythm, and emphasis on words and how they affect our communication.